-The Nawn Factory property is situated at the gateway to Roxbury and Dudley Square, near the corner of Washington Street and Melnea Cass Blvd and adjacent to the historic Eliot Burying Ground.
-Once developed, the Nawn Factory will become an integral part of the Roxbury's cultural and historic resources.
+The Property is situated at the gateway to Roxbury and Dudley Square, near the corner of Washington Street and Melnea Cass Blvd and adjacent to the historic Eliot Burying Ground.
+Once developed, the Property will become an integral part of the Roxbury's cultural and historic resources.

-Sited on two parcels totaling 10,841 SF, the Nawn Factory Building faces Washington Street.
-The Factory is a two-story structure with approximately 1375 SF per floor.
-Behind the building, the foundation walls of demolished portions of the building are visible.
+Sited on two parcels totaling 10,841 SF, the Building is a two-story structure containing approximately 1,375 SF per floor and faces Washington Street.
+The foundation walls of demolished portions of the Building are visible behind the existing portions of the Building.

 Because of the importance of this property to the history of Roxbury, the Commonwealth of Massachusetts requires that a Preservation Restriction be placed on the property.
-This restriction will strictly limit the building of any additional structures on the property.
+This restriction will strictly limit the building of any additional structures on the Property.

-- 1. Additional structures will be limited to the reconstruction of the demolished portion of the Nawn Factory on the original building footprint. - 2.
-Restored and original structures will be limited to 2 stories. - 3.
-Building orientation will remain unchanged. - 4.
-Original features, including doors, windows and facade features must remain intact.

-- 5. Developers should refer to The U.S. Department of the Interior's Standards for Historic Structures. - Restoration, building and site plans will be subject to Massachusetts Historical Commission and Boston Landmarks Commission review and approval.
+- 1. Additional structures will be limited to the reconstruction of the demolished portion of the Nawn Factory Building on the original Building footprint. - 2.
+Restored and additional structures will be limited to 2 stories. - 3.
+The Building's orientation must remain unchanged. - 4.
+Original features, including doors, windows and facade features must remain intact. - 5.
+Developers should refer to The U.S. Department of the Interior's Standards for Historic Structures. - 6.
+Restoration, building and site plans will be subject to Massachusetts Historical Commission and Boston Landmarks Commission review and approval.